womany/bitset-records/README.md

 IMPORTANT: When you run `|` or `&` operator, the result will modify receiver.
 In above example, record1 will change value.

+### `store` and `recover`

+You may want to save record value in decimal string.

+    record.store

+And then get back.
+Note that `#recover` is a class method.

+    BitsetRecords.recover decimal_string

 # Author

 Copyright (c) 2014 Jerry Lee (@wildjcrt).
 All Rights Reserved.
 Released under the [MIT License](https://github.com/womany/bitset-records/blob/master/LICENSE).